 The HydraFacial includes 4 separate treatments rolled into one.

-HydraFacials are less abrasive than other forms of microdermabrasion.
-They are also less invasive than traditional facials, such as chemical peels or laser resurfacing.
-These treatments can leave skin irritated for days.
+HydraFacials are less abrasive than other forms of microdermabrasion, as well as being less invasive than traditional facials.
+These include chemical peels or laser resurfacing, which often leave skin irritated for days.

 When compared to other peeling techniques, hydradermabrasion comes with a reduced chance of complications and less chance of any skin bleeding.
-It also doesn’t require any local anaesthesia.
+A HydraFacial treatment also doesn’t require any local anaesthesia.

 There’s also no downtime to HydraFacials.
 Other more invasive treatments leave skin red and irritated for days.

 Unlike in standard microdermabrasion treatment, HydraFacials don’t use crystals to erode the skin’s barrier.
-As it’s crystal free, there are no health risks associated with the chemical crystals.
+As it’s crystal free, there aren’t health risks associated with the chemical crystals.

 HydraFacial Clinical Studies

 One study¹ investigated the perceived benefits of hydradermabrasion with antioxidant rich serums.